- Thursday: Noon to 7:00 pm

 Other Non-Acceptable Waste.
 The station operator(s) shall inform anyone trying to deposit wastes that are deemed unacceptable that they must seek an alternative site.
 Persons with grievances regarding this rule shall be instructed to contact the Administrator or Town Council.
 EFFECTIVE APPLICATION These rules established as far back as 1992 be strictly applied.
 The Maine Departmental Protection is more closely reviewing our Transfer Station Operating Manual.
 With the rising cost to dispose of construction demolition debris and wood wastes, it has become essential for effective, economic and healthful operations.

-What do I do with Latex Paint?
 Latex paint cannot be collected as part of this collection.
 Open the can and let the paint dry out.
 To speed the process, add kitty litter to the paint.
 This may take several months, depending upon the quantity of paint.
 Once dry, the paint can be disposed of in your regular trash.

-What do I do with aerosol cans that contain hazardous waste?
 If you empty all of the contents in the aerosol can, it can be placed in your regular trash.
 If the container can not be emptied, bring it to the collection for proper disposal.
 Aerosol cans are very expensive to dispose of because they require special lab packing, so please try to empty cans if possible.

-What do I do with flashlight batteries?
 Flash light batteries, AA, AAA, C & D types are what are referred to as alkaline batteries.
 These batteries can be disposed of in your regular trash and will not be collected during the Household Hazardous Waste Collection Day.

-What are mercury rechargeable batteries?
 These batteries are the types of batteries that power rechargeable toys and hand tools.
 They are also found in some small appliances such as hand held vacuum cleaners.
 These batteries also include "Button Cells" that power wrist watches and laser pointers.
 This type of battery can be brought to the Hazardous Waste Collection day for proper disposal.

-What do I do with car, lawnmower, and boat batteries?
 These batteries are not part of the Household Hazardous Waste collection and will not be collected.
 You may consider returning them to the place that they were purchased or call Industrial Metals at 947-3710.
 Industrial Metals is presently accepting these types of batteries.